A Diplomat With A History Of Voicing Concerns Set To Testify In Impeachment Inquiry

 During the public hearing, Sondland said the only part of Holmes' testimony he takes exception to is that he himself never mentioned the Bidens by name.

-He added he didn't know at the time of that the investigation into Burisma — the Ukrainian energy company on whose board former Vice President Joe Biden's son, Hunter, served for a time — was a code for the Biden family.
+He added that he didn't know at the time that the investigation into "Burisma" — the Ukrainian energy company on whose board former Vice President Joe Biden's son, Hunter, served for a time — was, in effect, code for the Biden family.

 A history of taking a stand on issues

 David Holmes joined the foreign service in 2002.
-He's served in a number of posts including in Kosovo, Kabul, New Delhi and Moscow, before his current post as counselor for political affairs at the U.S. Embassy in Ukraine.
+He has served in a number of posts including in Kosovo, Kabul, New Delhi and Moscow, before his current post as counselor for political affairs at the U.S. Embassy in Ukraine.

 I worked with David Holmes in Moscow.
 He had the well-deserved reputation as a rising star in the State Department.— Michael McFaul (@McFaul) November 16, 2019

-In a tweet former U.S. Ambassador to Russia Michael McFaul said he had worked with Holmes, who "had the well-deserved reputation as a rising star in the State Department."
+In a tweet, former U.S. Ambassador to Russia Michael McFaul said he had worked with Holmes, who "had the well-deserved reputation as a rising star in the State Department."

 In 2014, Holmes won a "constructive dissent" award raising concerns about how the Obama administration was carrying out Afghanistan and Pakistan policy.
-Using the classified dissent channel, Homes sent a formal message where he explained the system at the time was cumbersome and that it "hindered our diplomatic effectiveness."
+Using the classified dissent channel, Holmes sent a formal message where he explained that the system at the time was cumbersome and that it "hindered our diplomatic effectiveness."

-"His message was so good and so influential that it went all the way to the secretary of state," said Eric Rubin, and active duty foreign service officer and president of the American Foreign Service Association.
+"His message was so good and so influential that it went all the way to the secretary of state," said Eric Rubin, an active duty foreign service officer and president of the American Foreign Service Association.

-The William R. Rivkin award goes to mid-level officials at the State Department who shine a light on policy issues they observe.
+The William R. Rivkin award goes to midlevel officials at the State Department who shine a light on policy issues they observe.

 Rubin, who also received the award in 1994, made clear it is not about whistleblowers, but rather recognizing someone who feels strongly enough to put themselves on record for voicing views on policy that may differ from the administration.